WhatsNewSaes/Skeleton-Less/README.md

 # [Skeleton-Less](http://getskeleton.com)

-Skeleton-Less is the (un)official Less version of [Dave Gamache's](https://twitter.com/dhg) Skeleton Framework

-Skeleton-Less currently featues a stable version of Skeleton 2.0.4
+Skeleton-Less is the (un)official Less version of [Dave Gamache's](https://twitter.com/dhg) Skeleton Framework.
+It currently featues a stable version of Skeleton 2.0.4

 -----